anetaiys/LDIA/README.md

 ### Usage
 ### """""""""
-	Import LDIA and create instance of LDIA class in your code.
+	Import LDIA and create instance of LDIAcalc class in your code.
 	Then, start LieDerivativeModule(img1, img2, dx, dy).
 	Input two same shape (rows and columns) .csv image files (img1, img2).
  	Typically, calculation grid size dx and dy are usually 1.0.